AdguardTeam/AdguardKnowledgeBase/01.general/13.adguard-beta-testing-program/docs.en.md

 ### How to&nbsp;become a&nbsp;beta tester

-We do not have any special requirements.
-All you need is to use AdGuard, update to the beta version when it's available, and report all spotted bugs.
+Our requirements are easy: use AdGuard, upgrade to the beta version when it becomes available, and report any bugs you notice.
 However, you will need either a [forum] (https://forum.adguard.com/index.php) or a [GitHub] (https://github.com/) account (or both:)) to become our beta tester, so you may want to get that out of the way first.

 In any case, every single thing you need to know is gathered on a [dedicated page](https://adguard.com/en/beta.html).

-If you want to skip the description part and get right to the deal, you can submit an application [here](https://surveys.adguard.com/beta_testing_program/form.html).
-It will be reviewed within 1-3 working days, and you'll get a reply via email.
+If you want to skip the description part and get straight to the action, you can apply [here](https://surveys.adguard.com/beta_testing_program/form.html).
+Your application will be reviewed within 1-3 working days, and you'll get a reply via email.

 <a name="report-a-bug"></a>

 ### How to&nbsp;report a&nbsp;bug

-Let’s imagine the worst happened — you spotted a bug.
+Let’s imagine it happened — you spotted a bug.
 Or maybe you just want to share your suggestion with developers?
 Anyway, there are several ways to let us know:

 * Go to [forum.adguard.com](forum.adguard.com) and post there a new thread (or find an existing one) in the beta forum [category](https://forum.adguard.com/index.php?categories/48/).
 Make sure to read [forum rules](https://forum.adguard.com/index.php?threads/14859/) first;

 * Go to [GitHub](https://github.com/AdguardTeam/) and find a suitable repository.
 Create a new issue there and describe the bug/feature request in detail.

-The two methods above are highly preferable, but you can also use others, if needed:
+The above two methods are the most preferred, but you can use others if necessary:

-* Find us on various social media, like [Facebook](https://www.facebook.com/AdguardEn/), [Reddit](https://www.reddit.com/r/Adguard/) etc. This is not the most convenient way to discuss technical matters, though.
+* Find us on various social media platforms, like [Facebook](https://www.facebook.com/AdguardEn/), [Reddit](https://www.reddit.com/r/Adguard/), etc. However, this is not the most convenient way to discuss technical matters.

-* Contact our support team by sending an email either from in-app support tab or directly to [support@adguard.com](mailto:support@adguard.com);
+* Email our support team from the Support tab in the app or write directly to [support@adguard.com](mailto:support@adguard.com).

 <a name="iOS"></a>
 ### How to activate the beta key in the iOS application:

-If you have already received a beta key and it is displayed in the list in your account on adguard.com, just go to the application and open the license section (Get Premium).
-Here you need to enter your credentials from your AdGuard account.
-After that, premium features will become available automatically.
+If you have already received a beta key and it is listed in your adguard.com account, go to the app and open the license section (Get Premium).
+Once there, enter the credentials from your AdGuard account.
+After that, the premium features will become available automatically.

 ### What else?

 There is not much more to add.
 You don't have to go out of your way to find bugs.
-You can continue to use AdGuard as usual.
+You can continue using AdGuard as usual.
 However, if you encounter a bug, please do not be lazy in reporting it.
 Of course, we appreciate any additional effort and/or extra forum activity, etc.

-From time to time, you will receive our newsletter, informing you about the latest changes in beta version (in case you missed it) and other important news.
-You can unsubscribe from it if you want to.
+Occasionally, you will receive our newsletter, keeping you informed of the latest changes in the beta (in case you missed them) and other important news.
+You can unsubscribe from it at any time.

-And that’s all!
-If you feel the urge to participate in AdGuard beta testing program, you now know what to do!
+And that's it!
+If you would like to participate in the AdGuard beta testing program, you now know what to do!